How to Find the Perfect Place to Write: 5 Places that Increase Productivity

 Looking for a place to boost your writing efficiency?

 The most productive spots also tend to be the most convenient.
 Create a space that is in close access to all resources – with books, notes, writing instruments, all within handy reach.
 Rather than spending time searching for materials and interrupting your focus, managing a conducive space helps to when you want to hunker down for a long period of writing.

 Quiet, peaceful and packed with knowledge, a library is another productive space for writing.
 Furthermore, access to their valuable resources and wide range of materials are usually free-of-charge.

 Alternatively, you can look for a peaceful spot in the office, one that is isolated from the hustle-and-bustle of your workplace.
-Hygiene concerns aside, even the office loo can be a great environment to write if it is sufficiently quiet!

-Lousy Locations: Where You Should NOT Be Writing
+Places Where You Should NOT Be Writing

 Predictably, the worst places for writing are often those that are lacking in privacy.
 Unless you are someone who enjoys a challenge (writing a novel while skydiving, anyone?), it’s generally distracting to work in locations where unwanted eyes might be looking.

 Topping the list of places that lack privacy are public eateries, like cafes and fast-food restaurants; They are often filled to the brim with passing customers and their prying looks.
 Also, nothing’s more irritating than the insufferable busybody who believes that it’s his/her duty to judge your work without being asked.